-A single rigid body may have multiple frames.
-For example, a simple binary link — a link with two joints — generally has one reference frame near the geometry center and two frames at the joint locations.
+Rigid body subsystems generally have multiple frames.
+For example, a binary link—one with two connection points—contains two frames, each identifying a connection point.
 More complex rigid bodies may have yet more frames.
 In fact, SimMechanics imposes no limit on the number of frames a rigid body can have.
 You can add as many frames as your application requires.

 The set of frames that belong to a rigid body form a frame network.
 Like other networks, it is often convenient to organize frames hierarchically.
 You can, for example, organize the frames of a binary link such that its two joint frames are defined with respect to the geometry center frame.
 In this simple example, the frame network contains two hierarchical levels: a top level containing the geometry center frame, and a lower level containing two joint frames.
 More complex rigid bodies generally have more hierarchical levels.

 The top hierarchical level contains the parent frame.
 Lower hierarchical levels contain children frames.
 Children frames can in turn contain their own children frames.
 All frames in a frame network depend, directly or indirectly, on the parent frame.
-This is because the frame transformations used to define the children frames ultimately reference the parent frame.
+This dependence exists because the sequence of frame transformations used to define a frame must ultimately reference the parent frame.